Contents Up Prev Next

 print "Hello, $name!\n";

-Note that perl will try to match as much as possible from the variable name, even if a variable by that name does not exist.
-Thus if you write $ab inside a string, it will not take $a and append "b" to it!
+Note that once perl encounters a $-sign, it will try to use as many characters as possible from the string as the variable name, even if a variable by that name does not exist.
+Therefore, if you write $xy inside a string, it will not take the value of $x and append the string "y" to it!
 To overcome this limitation, you can limit the variable name using curly braces: "Hello ${boy}and${girl}".

-In any case, interpolation is especially useful for building regular expression, since the string may contain control characters.
+In any case, interpolation is especially useful for building regular expressions, since the string may contain control characters.